JuliaLang/julia/doc/manual/parallel-computing.rst

   ``Base.cluster_cookie()``.
 Cluster managers not using the default TCP/IP transport (and hence not specifying ``--worker``) must call ``init_worker(cookie, manager)`` with the same cookie as on the master.

-It is to be noted that environments requiring higher levels of security (for example, cookies can be pre-shared and hence not specified as a startup arg) can implement this via a custom ClusterManager.
+Note that environments requiring higher levels of security can implement this via a custom :class:`ClusterManager`.
+For example, cookies can be pre-shared and hence not specified as a startup argument.

 Specifying network topology (Experimental)
 -------------------------------------------